JayMcGee/Aquarius/README.md

 # Aquarius

 The aquarius water quality evaluation station will be a programmable autonomous terminal.
-It will have acces to cellular network to transmit data to CloudIA, a scientific database and data visualisation interfaces.
+It will have acces to cellular network to transmit data to CloudIA, a scientific database and data visualisation interface.

 The terminal evaluates water quality by acquiring acidity level (pH), water conductivity (µS/cm), dissolved oxygen (mg/L) and temperature(℃).